rubyonrailsfourbook/book/02-the-famous-fifteen-minute-blog/02-comment.md

 The `post:belongs_to` does a few things.
 First it creates the `post_id`  field in the database and secondly it addes `belongs_to :post` in the `app/models/comment.rb`.

 ### Forms
-The form for comments will be on each blog post.
-The show action.
+The form for comments will be on the show action of the post controller.
+We are going to place before the list of comments.
+Reason for this is that user should have to scroll down in order to leave a comment.

 	<%= form_for(@comment) do |f| %>
 		<div class="field>